A lack of healthy RBCs

 Spleen: An organ that filters blood, helps support the immune system, and removes old or damaged blood cells from the body

 Splenomegaly: An enlarged spleen

-Aplastic crisis: When the production of new RBCs temporarily stops
+Aplastic crisis: A parvovirus infection that causes the production of new RBCs to temporarily stop

 Gallbladder: An organ that stores and concentrates bile between meals

 Gallstones: Small stones that form in the gallbladder

 Iron overload: An excess of iron in the body

 Osteopenia: A decrease in bone mass or bone mineral density.
 In severe cases it can progress to osteoporosis

 Osteoporosis: A disease in which the density and strength of bones are reduced